 Once I fastened on the idea of the rightness of being “eclectic,” it was natural to look for new challenges that would benefit from novel approaches.

 Here at Roundhouse, we’ve added other specializations over the years including Mood Disorders, Couples and Family Therapy, Eating Disorders, Adult Children of Alcoholics and Adult Attention Deficit Disorder.
-We like to stay on the lookout for the next interesting thing and have added TMS (Transcranial Magnetic Stimulation), a cutting edge treatment for difficult to treat depression.
+We like to stay on the lookout for the next interesting thing.

 Over 30 years ago, I got into broadcast media.
 I hosted a local access cable TV show on Comcast Cable called Psychiatry Today.
 The show gave me an opportunity to interview people from all walks of life, so long as there was a psychological angle to what guests talk about.